 The inspector fulfills the role more of a regulator than an educator/mentor.
 This means that if the business model can be adjusted, the inspector is not at liberty to help very much.
 The E has to come up with the right questions and propose changes in what has become now a guessing game.

 The inspector may deny licensing as the model currently stands; he may not suggest too many adjustments.
-He does not have the time nor the in-depth knowledge to offer helpful suggestions.
+He does not have the time nor the in-depth knowledge of non-regulatory aspects of the business to offer helpful suggestions.

 The inspector either denies licensing all together, or requests significant changes to the business which the E may not wish to undertake.

-The E often decides to either stop progress toward licensing or changes the type of business he would like to undertake.
+The E may decide to either stop progress toward licensing or changes the type of business he would like to undertake.

 The E has devoted considerable time and resources to get to a point where he either does not get a license or decides to change his business.